idriss-crypto/ts-library/readme.md

 console.log(transactionReceipt)

 ```
-This resolves to TransactionReceipt object, which gives info about the transaction that was performed
+This resolves to SendToHashTransactionReceipt object, which gives info about the transaction that was performed and if SendToHash smart contract was used, it returns claim password for the user

 You can also call the smart contact directly: